 While not religious per se, the GNU GPL certainly qualifies as an interesting example of this "routinization" process at work in the modern, decentralized world of software development.
 Since its unveiling, programmers and companies who have otherwise expressed little loyalty or allegiance to Stallman have willingly accepted the GPL bargain at face value.
-A few have even accepted the GPL as a preemptive protective mechanism for their own software programs.
-Even those who reject the GPL contract as too compulsory, still credit it as influential.
+Thousands have also accepted the GPL as a preemptive protective mechanism for their own software programs.
+Even those who reject the GPL conditions as too limiting still credit it as influential.

 One hacker falling into this latter group was Keith Bostic, a University of California employee at the time of the GPL 1.0 release.
 Bostic's department, the Computer Systems Research Group (SRG), had been involved in Unix development since the late 1970s and was responsible for many key parts of Unix, including the TCP/IP networking protocol, the cornerstone of modern Internet communications.
-By the late 1980s, AT&T, the original owner of the Unix brand name, began to focus on commercializing Unix and began looking to the Berkeley Software Distribution, or BSD, the academic version of Unix developed by Bostic and his Berkeley peers, as a key source of commercial technology.
+By the late 1980s, AT&T, the original owner of the Unix software, began to focus on commercializing Unix and began looking to the Berkeley Software Distribution, or BSD, the academic version of Unix developed by Bostic and his Berkeley peers, as a key source of commercial technology.